ThibArg/nuxeo-pdf-utils/README.md

 # nuxeo-pdf-utils
 ===

+## 2015-04-27: WARNING
-2015-04-27: WARNING: This repository has been moved to nuxeo-sandbox (https://github.com/nuxeo-sandbox/nuxeo-pdf-utils)

-This repository will not be maintained nor updated
+This repository has been moved to nuxeo-sandbox (https://github.com/nuxeo-sandbox/nuxeo-pdf-utils). _This repository will not be maintained nor updated_

+## Introduction
 A set of utilities for who needs to deal with PDFs from a [nuxeo](http://nuxeo.com) application.
 The following operations are added:

 ## Operations
 These operations can be used in Studio after importing their JSON definitions to the Automation registry.